OpagueGlass/guitar-hero/README.md

 ## Design

-The design details and justifications can be found in the [design.md](https://github.com/OpagueGlass/guitar-hero/blob/main/.github/design.md)
+The game is designed with the combination of functional and reactive programming.
+The design details and justifications can be found in [`.github/design.md`](https://github.com/OpagueGlass/guitar-hero/blob/main/.github/design.md)

 ## How to Play